Greenheart/text-game/story.md

 - Notes revealing back story
 - Some important objects to see/pick up?
     - A company poster/brochure
+        - gives details about the wearable device and how it's marketed.
     - A TV time table with some TV-shows circled in
         - "Who even keeps these things these days?
 There's an app for that.
 In the TV itself."
         - This implies that the friend has memory problems, and need to use various things to help him in his everyday life.
     - Blood stain
         - Don't tell the player at this point, but it's coming from the friend who's getting negative side effects because of the device he's testing for work.
+            - This needs to be clarified along the story.
     - Digital photo frame
         - Reveal memories, discuss backstory for those players that are interested.
         - This also implies that the friend has memory problems.
-He tries to remember old times through the few photos he actually kept, but still has trouble seeing anything more except the images themselves.
+He tries to remember old times through the few photos he actually kept, but still has trouble seeing much more than the images themselves.

 #### Actions
 - Answer the phone in the friend's apartment.